rundeck/rundeck/docs/en/02-basics/02-chapter1.md

     dispatch -p demo -I tags=web+prod

-Execute the <code>apachectl restart</code> command in 10 threads
+Here's an example that will execute the <code>apachectl restart</code>
-across all nodes tagged "web" and keepgoing in case an error occurs :
+command in 10 threads across all nodes tagged "web" and keepgoing in case an error occurs :

     dispatch -p demo -I tags=web -K -C 10 -- sudo apachectl restart